 Figure1 : Hub and Spokes Model of VRC/VKC

-Comparative Study on Effect of Inorganic, Organic and Inorganic with Organic Fertilizers on Anti-nutritional Content and Yield Parameters of Tapioca (Manihot esculenta Crantz.) and Soil Properties.
+Comparative Studies on the Effect of Inorganic, Organic and Inorganic with Organic Fertilizers on Soil Properties, Anti-nutritional Content and Yield of Tapioca (Manihot esculenta Crantz.).

 Manoharan.
 G, Krishna Moorthy.S and Malliga.P\